actonmass/actonmass.org/content/posts/2021-08-27-the-house-rules-debate-here’s-what-happened.md

-* Amendment #2 - Speaker Term Limits

-  Filed by Reps Uyterhoeven and Gouveia, cosponsored by Rep. Connolly
+* **Amendment #2 - Speaker Term Limits**, filed by Reps Uyterhoeven and Gouveia, cosponsored by Rep. Connolly

-* Amendment #16 - Public Committee Votes

-  Filed by Reps Connolly and Uyterhoeven, cosponsored by Reps Gouveia, Sena, and Elugardo
+* **Amendment #16 - Public Committee Votes**, Filed by Reps Connolly and Uyterhoeven, cosponsored by Reps Gouveia, Sena, and Elugardo

-* Amendment #17 - Adequate Time to Review

-  Filed by Reps Connolly and Uyterhoeven, cosponsored by Reps Gouveia, Sena, and Elugardo
+* **Amendment #17 - Adequate Time to Review**, filed by Reps Connolly and Uyterhoeven, cosponsored by Reps Gouveia, Sena, and Elugardo